Efficient Estimation of Structural Models via Sieves: Our Sieve-Based Efficient Estimator

-As stated above, our proposed method can accommodate both continuous states leading to an infinite-dimensional endogenous variable $p$ like in Equation \eqref{Plogit}, and discrete states leading to a finite-dimensional $p$.
-In this paper we are concerned about the theoretical properties of the parameter estimator for the finite-dimensional case.
-The infinite-dimensional case deserves another paper; see footnote \ref{whynotcontinuous} below.
+As mentioned above, our proposed method can handle both continuous states, which result in an infinite-dimensional endogenous variable $p$, and discrete states, which lead to a finite-dimensional $p$.
+We begin by examining the discrete state settings, as this will provide insights into the continuous state cases.

 Let $p = (p_1, \ldots, p_{d_1})^{\prime} \in \Re^{d_1}$ be the endogenous variable in \eqref{eq-structure}.
-Without loss of generality, we assume that $\theta \in \Re^{d}$ and $\Theta$ denote the space of $\theta$.
-Moreover, we establish consistency and asymptotic normality of the joint estimator in the main text.
-The nested estimator is also consistent and asymptotically normal (see Theorems \ref{th-thetacons} and \ref{th-asynormal} in Appendix \ref{sec:nested}).
+Without loss of generality, we assume that $\theta \in \Re^{d}$ and $\Theta$ denotes the space of $\theta$.
+Under certain conditions that are specified below, we establish consistency and asymptotic normality of the joint estimator in the main text.
+The nested estimator is also consistent and asymptotically normal; see Theorems \ref{th-thetacons} and \ref{th-asynormal} in Appendix \ref{sec:nested}.
 In fact, the two estimators have the same asymptotic distribution.